 Clinical Technician Salary

-Clinical Technicians in the United States can expect wages of $14.46 per hour on average.
+Clinical Technicians in the United States can expect to earn an average of $14.59 per hour.
 Career length is the biggest factor affecting pay for this group, followed by geography.
-Men are in the minority of survey respondents, with female Clinical Technicians making up 73 percent.
-A strong majority enjoy medical while a majority get dental coverage.
-Vision coverage is also available to the larger part.
-Job satisfaction is reported as high by the vast majority of workers.
-This report is based on responses to the PayScale salary survey.
+Men are in the minority of survey respondents, with female Clinical Technicians making up 74 percent.
+Medical benefits are awarded to a strong majority, and a majority earn dental coverage.
+Most Clinical Technicians report high levels of job satisfaction.
+The data in this summary comes from the PayScale salary survey.

 Job Description for Clinical Technician